-The TV hit isn’t just dying — it’s already dead
+The TV hit isn’t just dying — it may already be dead

 Grindstaff, the UC Davis professor, said she sees both sociological benefits and drawbacks to a post-hit world.

 “I think for a lot of marginalized groups who’ve never had their stories told in the mainstream, the atomization has been pretty affirming,” she said.
 “Because what kind of stories were we getting when there just were a few big hits?
-Too many that were interesting just to straight, white males.”
+Too many that were interesting just to straight, White males.”

 But she also sees a danger in the death of the big hit.
 A viewer who was watching “All In the Family” or “Roots” in the 1970s, she said, might be confronted by their own biases.
 Now, someone can sail through a lifetime of television without encountering alternative points of view.